suizokukan/katal/README.md

-    o  check_args()                         : check the arguments of the command line. o  create_subdirs_in_target_path()      : create the expected subdirectories in TARGET_PATH . o  create_target_name()                 : create the name of a file (a target file) from various informations read from a
+    o  check_args()                         : check the arguments of the command line. o  create_subdirs_in_target_path()      : create the expected subdirectories in TARGET_PATH . o  create_target_name()                 : create the name of a file (a target file) from various information (filename, ...)
-                                              source file
     o  eval_sieve_for_a_file()              : evaluate a file according to a sieve o  fill_select()                        : fill SELECT and SELECT_SIZE_IN_BYTES from the files stored in SOURCE_PATH.